-In early days mail delivery was very different from today.
+In the early days, mail delivery was very different from today.
 Mail to this area of the Salt Lake Valley was delivered once a week to the city of Sandy.
-One postman, or mail carrier, then delivered mail to the South Jordan, Bennion, West Jordan, Riverton, Draper, Midvale and Crescent cities.
+One postman, or mail carrier, then delivered mail to the South Jordan, Bennion, West Jordan, Riverton, Draper, Midvale, and Crescent cities.
 Then back to Sandy he went!
 He carried it all on his back in 2 bags.

 Terrific Tuesdays – Monthly at 6 pm

 Look no further than the Gale Center of History and Culture on Tuesday evenings for exciting family fun activities!
-We will have arts & crafts, guest speakers, movies, games, demonstrations etc.
+Offering arts & crafts, guest speakers, movies, games, demonstrations, etc.